earthly/earthly-workshop/docs/chapter1/1-setup.md

 # 1. Earthly Cloud Setup

-Before we can get started, we have to setup a few things.
-This section is entirely optional if you already have installed the Earthly CLI and created and Earthly Cloud account.
-But it may make the workshop easier to follow along with if you read through it.
+We have to setup a couple of things before we can get started.
+This section is entirely optional if you already have installed the Earthly CLI, created and Earthly Cloud account, and launched an Earthly Satellite.
+But it may make the workshop easier to follow along with if you read through it either way.

 ## 1. Sign in or Sign up for [Earthly Cloud](https://cloud.earthly.dev/login).